-5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher/ Principal or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Head of Safeguarding directly with their concerns/CADS.
+5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher/Principal.
+If any member of staff does not feel the situation has been addressed appropriately by the Headteacher/Principal, they should contact the Trust Head of Safeguarding/CADS directly with their concerns.